All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Phase Dose Duration Tablet Color Primary Purpose

-Step 1 3 mg once daily 30 days minimum White (smaller) GI tract adaptation; minimal therapeutic effect
+Step 1[1] 3 mg once daily 30 days minimum White (smaller) GI tract adaptation. minimal therapeutic effect

-Step 2 7 mg once daily 30 days minimum White (medium) Therapeutic for blood sugar; partial weight benefit
+Step 2 7 mg once daily 30 days minimum White (medium) Therapeutic for blood sugar. partial weight benefit

-Step 3 14 mg once daily Ongoing maintenance White (largest) Maximum available dose; best results for weight and glucose
+Step 3 14 mg once daily Ongoing maintenance White (largest) Maximum available dose. best results for weight and glucose

 Why the 3 mg Dose Exists

-The 3 mg starting dose puzzles many patients because it does not produce meaningful weight loss or blood sugar improvement.
+The 3 mg starting dose puzzles many patients because it doesn't produce meaningful weight loss or blood sugar improvement.
 Its sole purpose is to let your gastrointestinal system adapt to semaglutide before introducing doses that produce real effects.
 In the PIONEER trials, the 3 mg dose had side effect rates barely above placebo (nausea: 7% vs. 6% on placebo) , confirming that this dose minimizes the initial adjustment burden.

 The 7 mg Dose: Where Things Start Working

 At 7 mg, semaglutide reaches therapeutic levels for blood sugar management in type 2 diabetes.
 Appetite suppression becomes noticeable for most patients.
 GI side effects increase compared to 3 mg but remain moderate.
-Some patients experience meaningful weight loss at this dose (approximately 3 to 5% over 6 months), though it is less than what the 14 mg dose delivers.
+Some patients experience meaningful weight loss at this dose (approximately 3 to 5% over 6 months), though it's less than what the 14 mg dose delivers.

 The 14 mg Dose: Maximum Available